Personality (Jimmy Van Heusen and Johnny Burke song)

 "Personality" is a popular song with lyrics by Johnny Burke and music by Jimmy Van Heusen.
 It was written for the 1946 film Road to Utopia, and Dorothy Lamour performed it in the movie.
 Van Heusen said that he wrote the song with a limited vocal range to accommodate Lamour.

 In a slightly longer version, the song became a number one Billboard hit for Johnny Mercer and the Pied Pipers with Capitol Records in 1946.
-Dinah Shore also recorded it around that time.
+Dinah Shore also recorded it around that time and her version charted at #10.
 Lamour was between record contracts at the time of the film's release, so she did not record the song herself until years later.

 The song employs tongue-in-cheek, slightly bawdy lyrics and an ironic use of the word "personality."
 The lyrics suggest that men are often attracted to a woman because of her shapely figure (called euphemistically her “personality”) rather than other beauty traits or any other admirable qualities she might possess.